Analysis | The key shifts in Minnesota and Wisconsin that have improved Biden’s chances of victory

 To some extent, those results mirror the 2016 contest, in that Donald Trump lost Minnesota (narrowly) and won Wisconsin (even more narrowly).
 More broadly, though, the Post-ABC polls appear to reflect some significant shifts in each state that put President Trump at a significant disadvantage.

 Comparing these results with 2016 exit polling is tricky for a few reasons.
-One is that our poll reflects the state of the race at the moment, meaning that things will probably change to some extent before Election Day on Nov.
-3. Another is that both our poll and exit polling include margins of error that introduce more uncertainty than hard numbers can capture.
+One is that our poll reflects the state of the race at the moment, meaning things will probably change to some extent before Election Day on Nov.
+3. Another is both our poll and exit polling include margins of error that introduce more uncertainty than hard numbers can capture.

 Nonetheless, the comparison is revealing.
 Here are demographic comparisons between likely voters in our poll and the 2016 exits, looking at margins of support then and now.